Estimated reading time: 5 minutes

 - Add 2 tablespoons of flour and mix

-- Pour into a sprayed spring-form pan
+- Pour into a sprayed spring-form pan.

-- Put in a pre-heated oven at 350 degrees for one hour or until the top is golden and a toothpick comes out clean
+- Put in a preheated oven at 350 degrees for one hour or until the top is golden and a toothpick comes out clean.

-- Let it rest for an hour, remove spring-form and serve with the fresh blueberry compote recipe.
+- Let it rest for an hour, remove spring-form, and serve with the fresh blueberry compote recipe.

-How to make homemade Blueberry Pie Filling
+How To Make Blueberry Pie Filling

 - 2 cups of frozen or fresh blueberries